MicrosoftDocs/dynamics-365-project-operations/articles/invoicing/format-update-project-invoice-proposals.md

 A project contract may include the requirement to use a constant exchange rate for the life of the agreement.
 This agreement can be required in some cases for contractual or regulatory requirements.
 This fixed exchange rate is then applied for the conversion of any sales amounts in that configured currency into the revenue entries for the company's accounting currency.

-#### Fixed exchange rate Feature Overview
+#### Fixed exchange rate feature overview

 With the 10.0.41 release, the **Enable the use of Project fixed exchange rate agreements for resource/non-stocked deployments** feature is available to support this need.
 Once this feature is enabled, users can navigate to the **Project contracts** page within the finance and operations architecture and there will be an option in the ribbon to set up a Fixed rate agreement.
 Finally, a sales currency, exchange rate, and an optional reference agreement number can be entered to enable a fixed rate agreement.

-If no fixed agreement is configured for a given project contract, the system will default to the exchange rate configured for the legal entity.
+If a fixed agreement isn't configured for a given project contract, the system defaults to the exchange rate configured for the legal entity.

 The following documents are supported for use with fixed rate agreements: